rob-dalton/awspot/README.md

 fi
 ```

+Ensure the environment variable `$AWS_PRIVATE_KEY` is set to the desired .pem key file.

 ## Usage
 Running the command `bash launch_ec2_spot_instance.sh -s <path-to-spec-file> -u <path-to-startup-script> -p <max-bid-price>` will request a spot instance with the specifications defined by the passed args.
 It will also create an alias to ssh into your newly created instance.